 The Awards bring together workers across the vast and varied spectrum of child protection and family services.

-The 2017 Victorian Protecting Children Awards recognise excellence in 10 categories.
-Eight are open to everyone, while two categories are for Department of Health and Human Services staff only.
+The 2018 Victorian Protecting Children Awards recognise excellence in 15 categories.
+Nine are open to everyone, while six categories are for Department of Health and Human Services (DHHS) staff only.